mlab817/faqs/src/national-organic-agriculture-program/what-is-participatory-guarantee-system-(pgs)-and-the-strategies-to-promote-its-adoption.md

 ---
  title: What is Participatory Guarantee System (PGS) and the strategies to promote its adoption?

-tags: ["participatory","guarantee","system","pgs","strategies","promote","adoption"]

  ---

-### National Organic Agriculture Program
+## National Organic Agriculture Program

-## What is Participatory Guarantee System (PGS) and the strategies to promote its adoption?
+# What is Participatory Guarantee System (PGS) and the strategies to promote its adoption?

  - PGS is a locally-focused quality assurance system that is developed and practiced by people engaged in organic agriculture.
 PGS is built on a foundation of trust, social networks, and knowledge exchange that should be used to certify producers and farmers as actual and active practitioners of the industry.